appuio/techlab/labs/08_database.md

 ## Task: LAB8.2: Applikation an die Datenbank anbinden

-By default, a H2 memory database is used for our example-spring-boot application.
+By default a H2 memory database is used for our example-spring-boot application.
 This can be changed to our new MySQL service by setting the following environment variables:

 - SPRING_DATASOURCE_USERNAME appuio
 - SPRING_DATASOURCE_PASSWORD appuio